buffetboy2001/cca_robotics_2022/README.md

 * Three robots can be built before Christmas break;
 * January they will continue to build using lego instructions;
-* January, I will present the challenge;
+* Start of February, I will present the challenge;
 * Feb-March will be design time for the students;
+* March 9th -- test day!
-* April will be robot testing;
+* April will be robot tweaking;
-* May 4 & 11 will be the final challenge day.
+* April 27th -- final demonstration day!

 ## Collaborative Challenge

-Read [all about it](./challenge.md).
-Details coming soon.
+Read all about it in [this presentation](./presentations/challenge_time.html).